 Gov. Charlie Baker has expressed his desire to pass sports betting in a quicker fashion.
 Welcoming back the New England Patriots for the 2021 NFL season, he’s noted multiple bills that have gone through congress.
 He believes Massachusetts is simply losing out on revenue from other neighboring states.

 Time will tell how the state’s future sports wagering industry truly shapes up.
 It’s unlikely that sports wagering will launch in 2021 given how slow debate has been on multiple sports wagering bills.
-It may be possible that sports betting will launch in early 2022 after discussion this fall.
+The only vote relating to sports betting was in May when budget amendments relating to the activity were rejected by the Senate.
+Senate President Karen Spilka did not have sports betting as a priority for discussion this fall.

 Sportsbooks Coming Soon To Massachusetts